Battle of Vesuvius: Background

-The duel of Titus Manlius
+Duel of Titus Manlius

 According to Livy, both armies arrived in the vicinity of Mount Vesuvius near the Veseris river.
 The consuls had ordered that no man was to leave his post to fight the enemy unless ordered to do so.
 However, after this order was put into motion Titus Manlius Torquatus, consul Manlius Torquatus' son, led a patrol into Latin territory and was challenged to a single combat against Geminus Maecius (a well known Tusculan warrior).
 T. Manlius accepted the challenge against his father's wishes and won the battle.
 On T. Manlius' return to camp he was arrested and then beheaded as an example of maintaining discipline.

-The consuls' dream
+Consuls' dream

 Decius Mus and Manlius Torquatus both had a dream before the final battle that the Romans would only be victorious if one of the consuls died.
 Decius and Manlius made a pact that whichever side of the battle opened up, then that leader would sacrifice himself in the battle.

-The battle
+Battle

 Manlius commanded that his soldiers be stationed on the right and Decius' forces on the left.
 Decius' wing opened and he charged into battle, immediately being killed on the front lines of the Latin army.
 Manlius then led his forces into battle to victory against the Latin army.